22 gifts to help celebrate the Virgo in your life | CNN Underscored

-Celebrating Virgos may come easily, and if you have a loved one born between August 23 and September 22, you know what we mean.
-They’re nurturing, self-sacrificing, supportive and they’ll show up to help you move with a smile on their face and maybe a box or two of donuts.
+Celebrating Virgos may come easily, and if you have a loved one born between Aug.
+23 and Sept.
+22, you know what we mean.
+They’re nurturing, self-sacrificing and supportive, and they’ll show up to help you move with a smile on their face and maybe a box or two of donuts.
 But finding a gift that’s as thoughtful as they are may prove to be a difficult feat.

 When they’re not hard at work, you’ll find them immersing themselves in nature, organizing their space, improving themselves and challenging their minds.
 Virgos put thought into everything they do, so they’ll notice when a gift is intentional and chosen with love.
 From weighted blankets to charcuterie board sets, here are 22 gift ideas the Virgo in your life is sure to appreciate.